 If someone might wish to get into the detail anyway, or the issue may be contentious, consider briefing him/her and seeking their input in advance.

-Focus on the key issues and, particularly, the action that has or will be taken, its expected impact and time scale.
+Focus reporting on the key issues and, particularly, the action that has or will be taken, its expected impact and time scale.
 Make clear what the report is for: information, discussion, recommendation or approval.
 Ensure any metrics are relevant and report against target.
 For example, if improving reserves and cash flow are key objectives, reporting should include current cash and balance sheet data compared to where you planned to be: not just the Income and Expenditure account.

-Annual impact reports and statutory accounts can take months to prepare, but operational and monthly fundraising reports and management accounts should only take a couple of weeks.
+Annual charity impact reports and statutory accounts can take months to prepare, but operational and monthly trustee fundraising reports and management accounts should only take a couple of weeks.
 If these are not up-to-date, they may not reflect the current position, which may well have changed.
 And papers should be circulated sufficiently well in advance to give busy individuals time to read them and ask for any clarification they may need.

 Success requires effective decision making, so don't forget leading indicators.
 For example, your income to date, compared to budget is easy to measure, but you can't change it.
 Whereas, your projected income pipeline and donor recruitment are leading indicators.
 These are much harder to predict, but enable you to look forward and take action to change the outcome.
 Income is critical, so here's a CEF resource on how to do that well.

 Always quality not quantity – lots of information takes longer to prepare and read, can obscure the key data and may make it harder to keep the debate on track.
-If papers need to be substantial, having a short executive summary at the start summarising the key points can be useful.
+If reports need to be substantial, having a short executive summary at the start summarising the key points can be useful.
 Where possible, relegate detailed data/financial tables etc to annexes.
 For standing reports, using traffic lights and trend indicators in tables can be useful.
 As can reporting by exception – only providing narrative on those areas that aren’t on track.

 Always use plain English, and avoid jargon and acronyms, unless these will be understood by all.
 If someone doesn’t have the technical skills, or has communication challenges, explain the paper to him/her in advance, or have an experienced individual sit with him/her to help.
 There's some good advice here.